 Top Tip - You may need to consider the structure of your bathroom when considering a full renovation.

 Humidity, Leaks and Smells - If you have discovered that you have a leak in your bathroom or have noticed there’s a constant bad smell floating around - it’s time for a bathroom renovation.
 If you don’t want to fully renovate the whole room, maybe consider smaller alternatives such as a fresh coat of paint once the leak has been repaired.
 Fixtures and fittings with traces of mould and limescale will need to be replaced not salvaged.
 These replacements don’t have to be drastic, they can be as small as ensuring you have proper ventilation in your bathroom to avoid foul odours building up.

 Poor Lighting - Is your lighting so bright it blinds you or so dark you can barely see your face?
 Then it may be time to transform your bathroom.
 Having decent lighting is crucial to help reinvent the entire ambience of the room.
 Improving lighting can make a huge difference and will give the bathroom a different perspective.
-If there are people in the house who prefer darker or brighter lighting, choose a dimmer switch so you can choose the level of brightness for your bathroom.

 No Storage - If you feel that you lack space to store your bathroom essentials and find your sink is rammed with bathroom products which have no home, then it’s a sign for a bathroom makeover.
 Renovating your bathroom can be the key to reorganizing fittings to help create space for storage.
 Once larger compartments such as toilets and baths are fitted, you will have a clearer indication of what new room you have.
 When everything is in place, you will find it much easier to navigate yourself around the room.